 "The students' demonstrated commitment to activism and building community in their neighborhoods was a major factor in their being awarded scholarships," wrote Sylvia Sukop, Bucknell Class of '82, in a recent column about Bucknell's Posse program for The Huffington Post.
 Sukop, along with fellow California alumni Peter O'Keeffe, Class of '72, and Kathy Vizas, Class of '79, participated in various stages of the selection process.

-The Posse Foundation began in 1989 after Bial, the founder and president, heard a young student say, "I never would have dropped out of college if I had my posse with me."
+Building connections The Posse Foundation began in 1989 after Bial, the founder and president, heard a young student say, "I never would have dropped out of college if I had my posse with me."
 Posse now is one of the most comprehensive college access and youth leadership programs in the country, with sites in Atlanta, Boston, Chicago, Los Angeles, Miami, New York and Washington, D.C.
 Bucknell became a partner in 2004, enrolling its first Posse in the fall of 2005.

 Posse identifies, recruits and trains student leaders from public high schools and sends them in multicultural teams - or posses - to top colleges and universities.
 Posse students are supported by scholarships, mentors and their peers as they navigate their way through college.